Dvorat Hatavor is a silk and honey farm near Mount Tabor. There is also a visitors center, which offers educational programs and family activities.

 Summary

-Dvorat HaTavor tour took almost an hour and a half.
-It was a lovely and informative tour.
-We enjoyed it.
+The Dvorat HaTavor tour took almost an hour and a half.
+It was an enjoyable and informative tour.
+Both adults and children enjoyed the visit.
 The only downside is the entrance price.
 But you can get cheaper tickets using the listed coupons.

 Have you visited Dvorat Hatavor?
 Tell us in the comment below about your experience.